-In order to offer a proof of origin and integrity, this practice statement is normally sealed with a qualified sealing certificate with itsme as subject.
-However, due to the Corona measures, the access to the token with this certificate is hindered.
-For this reason, the current version is signed by Wim Coulier in his role as president of the itsme TSP Management Board.
+In order to offer proof of origin and integrity, this practice statement sealed with a qualified sealing certificate with itsme as subject.

 6.2.
 Terms and Conditions

 BMID makes its terms and conditions available in as well the itsme app as on the itsme website.